cyber-prophet/bostrom-journal/BostromJournal001.md

 ### Search on Cyb.ai [~](QmWysZirB2fbKeaNPZxfjY9M381WjyzbdG5FhcxysYhJ7m)

 There is a search bar in cyb.ai.
 When a user enters a query in the search bar cyb.ai computes the `IPFS CID v0` of a text file with the search query contents. `IPFS CID v0` is `sha-256` hash with prefix `Qm` and here is the example: `QmWysZirB2fbKeaNPZxfjY9M381WjyzbdG5FhcxysYhJ7m`.
-After that, cyb.ai requests the node with go-cyber installed, which response with the results
+After that, cyb.ai requests the go-cyber node:

 `https://lcd.bostrom.cybernode.ai/cyber/rank/v1beta1/rank/search/QmWysZirB2fbKeaNPZxfjY9M381WjyzbdG5FhcxysYhJ7m`.

-Similar results might be recieved by using go-bostrom cli:
+Similar results might be recieved by using go-cyber cli:

 `cyber query rank search QmWysZirB2fbKeaNPZxfjY9M381WjyzbdG5FhcxysYhJ7m --chain-id bostrom --node https://rpc.bostrom.cybernode.ai:443`